GrailFinder/tnotes/README.md

 >this is way to write my ideas in several lines
 >but result would be stored in one index
 >
-this is way to write my ideas in several lines but result would be stored in one index

 $ tnotes new_idea -is
 you're writing in /home/grail/.config/tnotes/default.tsv, enter empty line to end input
 >-is flag is similar to -i flag
 >but every line has its own index
 >
 ```